 The greens planted at the ground level of the mall made the transition from the outside to the interior of the mall very gentle and pleasant.
 Jem is one of the first few malls that had interior greenery that is not unnatural.

-From the green urban pathways at the ground level, to the skylight, Jem changes throughout the day.
+From the green urban pathways at the ground level to the skylight, Jem changes throughout the day.
 The interplay between the man-made skylight fixtures and the leaves of the trees in the mall create a beautiful living foliage that produces soft and gentle shadows in the day on the floors of the shopping mall.
 The visual effects of the factors above create a very gentle architecture that is not too brutal for the daily commuter.

 It is quite a change, from the usual box shopping malls that we have here in Singapore.
-The trees planted transforms the mall’s walkways into indoor pedestrian streets and they also visually connect the different levels of the mall.
+The trees planted transform the mall’s walkways into indoor pedestrian streets and they also visually connect the different levels of the mall.
 One can sense the communal-focused setting that the architect has created for Jem, and it fits for the location.